Straightforward-Aurelia/trident-ticketing/README.md

 # trident-ticketing
-A sample titkceting system for Straightforward Aurelia
+A sample ticketing system for Straightforward Aurelia